-This section provides information on supported operating platforms and software, required software, and other prerequisites for running the MySQL Cluster Auto-Installer.
+This section provides information on supported operating platforms and software, required software, and other prerequisites for running the NDB Cluster Auto-Installer.

 Supported Web browsers.
 The Web-based installer is supported with recent versions of Firefox and Microsoft Internet Explorer.
 It should also work with recent versions of Opera, Safari, and Chrome, although we have not thoroughly tested for compability with these browsers.

-Pycrypto version 2.6 or newer.
+Pycrypto version 2.6 or higher.
 This cryptography module is required by Paramiko.
 If it is not available using your system's package manage, you can download it from https://www.dlitz.net/software/pycrypto/.